segraef/graef.io/how-github-copilot-coding-agent-makes-my-day/index.md

 ## Let Copilot do the work

-The good thing is, isntead us fixing the issue, we simply tell Copilot to take care of it.
-For those who are you using GitHub Copilot in agent mode in their local IDE such as Visual Studio Code, it would be the same when you chat with your agent.
+The good thing is, instead us fixing the issue, we simply tell Copilot to take care of it.
+For those of you using GitHub Copilot in agent mode in their local IDE such as Visual Studio Code, it would be the same when you chat with your agent and give it a prompt.
 So I went aheed and instructed it using a prompt in a comment.

 ![comment prompt instruction](image-8.png)